uc-cdis/arborist/docs/username.md

 Some Arborist endpoints require a username (or a JWT to get the username from).

+:information_source: Arborist uses usernames in a semi-case sensitive way.
+That is: Arborist stores usernames in its database case sensitively.
+But when searching for an user, Arborist treats their usernames case insensitively.
+This matches the current behavior of Fence, which is for compensating some inconsistent behaviors between certain IdPs.

 Services that communicate with Arborist (Windmill, Peregrine, Fence...) need the user's _complete_ list of resources, so they should receive anonymous and logged-in policies.
 But when Arborist receives the username as a query parameter, it doesn’t know if the user is logged in.
 Should it then return the logged-in policies or not?

 ## Rationale